ev3dev/ev3dev.github.io/docs/sensors/index.md

     You must run `modprobe lm75` for this to happen.
 You can also make the lm75 module load automatically on boot by adding it to `/etc/modules`.

-[^ev3-uart-driver]: When UART/EV3 sensors are connecte to an EV3 input port
+[^ev3-uart-driver]: When UART/EV3 sensors are connected to an EV3 input port
     (or any other tty device for that matter), they actually use the `ev3-uart-sensor-ld` driver, which is a tty line discipline.
 The `ev3-uart-sensor` module is currently only used with the mindsensors.com